IWeidl/ExGameLib/README.md

 I am using this project as a means to learn new technologies and systems.
 As such, the code is constantly being refactored and played with.

+The engine currently has the following features:
+- ECS using entt
+- Scripting these entities with ChaiScript
+- Texture Rendering
+  - Layers
+- Keyboard Input

 ## Getting Started

 ### Installation